jimregan/notes/_posts/2026-04-13-optimizing-the-extraction-of-vowel-formants.md

 * **Snack is worse than Praat** on clean studio data
 * Praat tracker offers **little benefit over extractor**
 * F3 remains the **most difficult formant to estimate reliably**

----

-If you'd like, I can next convert this into a **1-page literature review style summary (background → methods → findings → implications)** suitable for citation notes.